nasa/cumulus-orca/tasks/copy_to_archive/README.md

 The `copy_to_archive` lambda will, as the name suggests, copy a file from its current source destination.
 The destination location is defined as
 `${archive_bucket}/${filepath}`, where `${archive_bucket}` is pulled from the environment variable `ORCA_DEFAULT_BUCKET` and `${filepath}` is pulled from the Cumulus granule object input.

-The output of this lambda is a dictionary with a `granules` and `copied_to_archive` attributes.
+The output of this lambda is a dictionary with a `granules` and `copied_to_orca` attributes.
 See the schema [output file](https://github.com/nasa/cumulus-orca/blob/master/tasks/copy_to_archive/schemas/output.json) for more information.
 Below is an example of the output:

 ```json
 {